Network Administrator Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for network administrator roles in Connecticut?

 The H-1B is the most common visa for network administrators in Connecticut, though employers must first demonstrate the role qualifies as a specialty occupation requiring at least a bachelor's degree in a relevant technical field.
-Some university and research employers also use J-1 or TN visas depending on the candidate's nationality.
+Some university and research employers also use J-1 visa or TN visas depending on the candidate's nationality.
 Canadian and Mexican nationals may qualify for TN status under the USMCA treaty.

 Which cities in Connecticut have the most network administrator sponsorship jobs?